 It might seem murky, but not all synthetics are as evil as they are perceived.

 I still remember being told by my great-grandmother as a meek six-year-old to take care of my skin.
-Wear sunscreen, she preached.
 I didn’t listen, but I wish I had.
 My skin might glisten with a more youthful glow and bear fewer frown lines if I had paid attention.
 Shockingly, SPF has only become a regular part of my skin regime in the last year.
-Thank God we got there eventually.
+Thank god we got there eventually.

 We know, we know, we know: we should wear SPF daily (particularly with Australasia’s harsh conditions).
 Which do we choose though?
 We consider the SPF, ingredients, coverage, and more recently, the ‘naturalness’.
 I am the embodiment of the shoulder shrug emoji.

 I chatted to skincare expert and SPF mega-fan, Hannah English, to finally get to the bottom of the trend.
 To go clean, or not to: that is the question.
 Termed ‘clean‘ SPF, these offerings avoid chemicals and stick to mineral-only ingredients.
 Stemming from the holistic health and wellness discussion, Hannah notes that our contempt towards processed ingredients has now leaked into the beauty industry — “where it absolutely does not make sense.”